-As part of the Caloundra South Master Plan, Stockland Development Pty Ltd (Stockland) has secured the protection of approximately 700ha of land for the purpose of protecting, rehabilitating and enhancing ecological features and processes within the Environmental Protection Zone (EPZ) and the Open Space Waterway Buffers.
+As part of the Caloundra South Master Plan, Stockland Development Pty Ltd (Stockland) has secured the protection of approximately 700ha of land for the purpose of protecting, rehabilitating and enhancing ecological features and processes within the Environmental Protection Zone (EPZ) Open Space Waterway Buffers and conservation lands.
 This equates to approximately 30% of the total site area.

-This Vegetation Management and Rehabilitation Plan (VMRP) has been prepared to inform enhancement actions within the EPZ and riparian zones by providing an overarching site rehabilitation and enhancement plan, and by outlining the associated actions required to support its implementation.
-The VMRP applies to the EPZ and riparian buffers, and is complemented by an Acid Frog Management Plan which addresses specific rehabilitation efforts relevant to acid frogs.
-The VMRP covers all enhancement and rehabilitation activities within the EPZ and riparian buffers, including monitoring and adaptive management.
+This Vegetation Management and Rehabilitation Plan (VMRP) has been prepared to inform vegetation rehabilitation enhancement actions within the conservation lands by providing an overarching site rehabilitation and enhancement plan, and by outlining the associated actions required to support its implementation.
+The VMRP applies to the EPZ and all conservation areas required to be rehabilitated and is complemented by a Wallum Sedge Frog Management Plan (federal approval requirement) and a Acid Frog Management Plan (state approval requirement) which addresses specific rehabilitation efforts relevant to acid frogs.
+The VMRP covers all enhancement and rehabilitation activities within the conservation lands, including monitoring and adaptive management.